-I've found an injured bird in my garden, what should I do?
+I've found an injured bird, what should I do?

 For most injured birds, place them gently in a box and keep them quiet, dark and cool.
 It may be that the bird is in shock and will soon recover so you can let it go.
 If it is more seriously injured, this will reduce stress on the bird until you can get advice on how you can help it.